quinn-rs/quinn/docs/book/src/quinn/certificate.md

 let client_config = ClientConfig::with_native_roots();
 ```

-This is the only thing you need to do for your client to trust a non-self-signed server certificate.
+This is the only thing you need to do for your client to trust a server certificate signed by a conventional certificate authority.

 <br><hr>